wxgao33/xMarkerFinder/README.md

 ```
 - Input files:
 train_metadata.txt: the clinical metadata of the training dataset.
-differential_signature.txt: significantly differential signatures between groups.
+differential_signature.txt: significantly *differential signatures* between groups.
 - Output files:
 classifier_selection.txt: the overall cross-validation performance of all classifiers using differential signatures, used to determine the most suitable classifier.
 #### 6. Feature selection.
 ##### 6a.
 Feature effectiveness evaluation
 The first step of Triple-E feature selection procedure evaluates the predictive capability of every feature via constructing individual classification models respectively.
-Users should specify an ML algorithm here and in every future step as the overall classifier for the whole protocol from the following options: LRl1, LRl2, DT, RF, GB, KNN and SVC.
-Features with cross-validation AUC above the threshold (default:0.5) are defined as effective features and are returned in the output file.
+Users should specify an ML algorithm here and in every future step as the overall classifier for the whole protocol from the following options: *LRl1*, *LRl2*, *KNN*, *SVC*, *DT*, *RF*, and *GB*.
+Features with cross-validation AUC above the threshold (default:0.5) are defined as *effective features* and are returned in the output file.
 ```
 $ python 6a_Feature_effectiveness_evaluation.py -W /workplace/ -m train_metadata.txt -p differential_signature.txt -g Group -e exposure -b Cohort -c classifier -s 0 -t 0.5 -o TEST
 ```